Applying for the European Qualifications Passport for Refugees (EQPR)

 • Click on "My application – EQPR"

-• You must first upload the questionnaire you have completed (step 3).
+• You must first download the questionnaire you completed (step 3).

 • Then upload your identity documents (first part of step 1)

-• Upload the documents on your school, university and professional life in the "Optional documents" section (second part of step 1)
+• Download the documents about your school, university and professional life in the “Optional documents” section (second part of step 1)

-• Last step: upload a completed and signed copy of the consent form.
-You can find a model in the "Info – Consent form" section.
+• Final step: download a completed and signed copy of the consent form.
+You can find a template in the “Info – Consent form” section.

-• Finally, when all the documents are uploaded, click on "Send request".
+• Finally, when all the documents are uploaded, click “Send request”.

 Your request is sent.

-If your file is accepted, you will participate in an interview with a team of evaluators .
+If your application is accepted, you will participate in an interview with a team of evaluators.

-These evaluators are qualifications specialists (school skills, professional know-how).
-They have a great knowledge of foreign diplomas, school systems and professional sectors of the countries of origin.
+These evaluators are specialists in qualifications (academic skills, professional know-how).
+They have extensive knowledge of foreign qualifications, school systems and professional sectors in their countries of origin.

-Good to know: The interview lasts approximately 45 minutes and takes place face to face or by videoconference in your mother tongue or in a foreign language that you speak.
+The interview lasts approximately 45 minutes and takes place face-to-face or by videoconference in your native language or in a foreign language that you are fluent in.

 You can follow the progress of your request in the "My procedure" section of the home page.

-If the decision is positive, you will receive the European Qualifications Passport for Refugees.
+If the decision is positive, you will receive the European Refugee Qualifications Passport.

 If the decision is negative, you will receive an email with the explanations of the refusal.